Python basics#

 Mutable values#

-Variables pointing at mutable data structures, such as a list, behave exactly the same way immutable ones when assigning a new value, as in a=[5].
+Variables pointing at mutable data structures, such as a list, behave exactly the same way as immutable ones when assigning a new value, as in a=[5].
 However, mutable values behave differently (and unexpectedly, in case you are unaware of this behavior) when modifying them “in place”.

 For example, suppose we have a list a.
 In other words, the label a which points to a (mutable) data structure: